*Updated 12/24 to include Polaroid Lovers

 Since then, Jarosz has continued to create music that showcases her impressive instrumental skills and songwriting abilities, earning her a reputation as one of the most innovative and exciting artists in the modern folk scene.
 Her sound touches upon everything from traditional folk and bluegrass to jazz, rock, and pop, and she has collaborated with some rather heavy hitters, including Chris Thile, Aoife O’Donovan, and Sara Watkins.
 Jarosz has also toured extensively throughout her career (highlights include Bonnaroo, Newport Folk Festival, and Telluride Bluegrass Festival), and her live performances remain a testament to her talent and passion.

 Given the near-instant accolades, it’s tempting to focus on her seemingly overnight success, but it’s the consistently high quality of Jarosz’s recorded output that warrants discussion.
-Over the course of her six studio albums, Jarosz has continued to rack up impressive chart debuts and Grammy nominations (now totaling 4 wins).
+Over the course of career, Jarosz has continued to rack up impressive chart debuts and Grammy nominations (now totaling 4 wins).
 Through it all, Sarah has remained humble and grounded, consistently pushing herself to grow and evolve as an artist.
 Her catalog is impeccable, something that admittedly made the following ranking a bit of a head-scratcher.

 Now, before we dive into my ranking, there are a few caveats I’d like to mention: